thanhtoan1196/awesome-rails/README.md

 * [Meta Tags](https://github.com/kpumuk/meta-tags) - Search Engine Optimization (SEO) plugin for Ruby on Rails applications.
 * [Human Power](https://github.com/lassebunk/human_power) - Generate robots.txt

-## Meta
-*Libraries for MetaData.*

-* [Preloadables](https://github.com/jacopotarantino/preloadables) - is exposing a set of view helpers for outputting HTML metadata related to domains, assets and pages that you would like to preload/prerender.

 ## PDF
 *Libraries and software for working with PDF files.*

 * [Prawn](https://github.com/prawnpdf/prawn) - A PDF generation library.
 * [Wicked PDF](https://github.com/mileszs/wicked_pdf) - A tool to convert HTML to PDF.
 * [Grimm](https://github.com/jonmagic/grim) - A tool for extracting pages from pdf as images and text as strings.

-## Performance
-*Libraries to dubug and solve performance issues*

-* [Alocation Tracer](https://github.com/ko1/allocation_tracer) - allows to trace object allocation.
-* [Memory Profiler](https://github.com/SamSaffron/memory_profiler) - A memory profiler for Ruby & Rails apps.
-* [Derailed Benchmarks](https://github.com/schneems/derailed_benchmarks) - Benchmarks for your whole Rails app.

-## Analytics
-*Libraries for user analytics.*

-* [Marketable for Devise](https://github.com/n8/devise_marketable) - Marketable lets Devise users easily store where your user came from and where they were going in your Rails app.
-* [Meta events](https://github.com/swiftype/meta_events) - is a Ruby gem that sits on top of a user-centric analytics system like Mixpanel and provides structure, documentation, and a historical record to events, and a powerful properties system that makes it easy to pass large numbers of consistent properties with your events.

 ## Optimization
 *Libraries to optimize your rails application.*